Towards a mathematical theory of trajectory inference: Theoretical results: a convex variational approach to trajectory inference

+Then we can move to the proof of the Theorem.
 We recall that $\P$ is the law of the SDE \eqref{eqn:SDE-grad} and $\W^\sigma$ is the reversible Wiener measure with diffusivity $\sigma^2$.
 We want to prove that $\P$ minimizes the entropy with respect to $\W^\sigma$ among all measures which share the same temporal marginals.
 The method of proof consists in using the exact expression of the density of $\P$ with respect to $\W^\sigma$.

 \begin{prop} In the framework above, the Radon-Nikodym derivative of $\P$ with respect to $\W^\sigma$ is given $\W^\sigma$-a.e. by

 \end{prop}

 The key point, that holds only because the drift in the SDE is a gradient, is that the density of $\P$ with respect to $\W^\sigma$ does not involve a stochastic integral.